Hemit99123/trashify/README.md

 - **Database**: [PostgreSQL](https://www.postgresql.org/)
 - **Caching**: [Memcached](https://memcached.org/) (run on Docker)
 - **Google APIs**: Utilized for location services
+- **RPC Framework**: [gRPC](https://grpc.io/) Utilized for server to server communication as there is an AI mircoservice used by this app.
+This AI mircoservice was used to find the nearest coordinates in a list based on current coordinates within the Ball Tree algorithm.

 ## Features

 - **Create Trash Bins**: Users can add new trash bin locations.
 - **Find Nearby Trash Bins**: Users can search for trash bins near their current location.
 - **Optimized Performance**: Includes database indexing and caching to improve response times and reduce latency.
+- **AI Integration**: Using Sci-Kit learn lib, I implemented a Ball Tree algorithm using AI models that were trained!

 ## Installation